Flexyduck/flexyduck.github.io/README.md

 <h2 align = "center"> How to host and format a resume on GitHub Pages </h2>

-This README will describe the practical steps of how to host and format a resume using GitHub Pages
+Purpose: This README will describe the practical steps of how to host and format a resume using GitHub Pages

+Hosting your resume online is the first step into entering a new job market with new job opportunities in technology.
+Github is a great site to use to host this new resume but before we begin the tutorial of how to host a resume, we fitst ask:

+###What is GitHub?